 If you don’t book online ahead of time, you can find many tour operators on and around the main plaza.
 The amount of people pushing brochures at you and rapidly telling you about the tours they offer can be a bit overwhelming.
 So, we recommend doing some research online beforehand and visiting the places you find that are reputable.

-For full organized tours that cover the duration of your time in Peru, it is best to book ahead of time, and a lot of research to choose the best option is necessary.
+If you’re on a tight schedule or are visiting during peak season, you may want to consider booking tours in advance.
+We’d definitely recommend booking longer treks and multi-day excursions ahead of time if you aren’t completely flexible on timing or company preference.
+For full organized tours that cover the duration of your time in Peru, it is best to book ahead of time, and a lot of research to choose the best option for you is necessary.

 Payment